Ajedi32/echovr-api/README.md

 ### Release process

-First, update `CHANGELOG.md` and the version number in `setup.py`.
-Commit, tag, and push these changes.
+First, update `CHANGELOG.md` and the version number in `setup.py` and `docs/source/conf.py`.
+Then commit, tag, and push these changes.

 Next, build the package: